BIM October 09, 2025

 Price is a very important factor for any potential customer.
 It is possible for a customer to find a particular software application that perfectly meets their needs but whose pricing situation does not allow them to complete the purchase simply because of budget constraints and other factors.

 Our list offers plenty of different options in the clash detection software market.
-Some can be used as comprehensive BIM solutions with dozens of features, while others provide only a very narrow set of capabilities.
+Some are comprehensive BIM solutions with dozens of features, while others provide only a very narrow set of capabilities.
 To make the choice more manageable for the reader, we have tried our hardest to include as much pricing information as possible about every solution, if such information could be found using the official resources.

 Personal opinion of the author

 This category is likely the most subjective of them all.
-It exists to include either a brief overview of the solution, the author’s personal take on the specific software, or even unusual information that has not been presented before.
+It exists to include either a brief overview of the solution, the author’s personal view of the specific software application, or even unusual information that has not been presented before.
 As the category suggests, the main goal of this part is to provide a more subjective opinion about the software.

 Examples of model checking and clash detection software